Publications

 Murfreesboro, TN AI 2010

-Murfreesboro, TN (2010) — Researched and produced Murfreesboro, Tennessee Analysis of Impediments to Fair Housing Choice, a 92–page study of housing, land use, transportation, employment, demographic economic, real estate practices, mortgage lending, and other factors that influence fair choice housing in this major Tennessee city that is home to Middle Tennessee State University.
+Murfreesboro, Tennessee (2010) — Researched and produced the Murfreesboro, Tennessee Analysis of Impediments to Fair Housing Choice, a 92–page study of housing, land use, transportation, employment, demographics, real estate practices, mortgage lending, and other factors that influence fair choice housing in this major Tennessee city that is home to Middle Tennessee State University.

-Naperville AI 2007Naperville, Illinois (2007) — Researched and produced Analysis of Impediments to Fair Housing Choice in the City of Naperville, Illinois, 2007, a 79–page study of housing, land use, transportation, employment, demographic economic, real estate practices, mortgage lending, and other factors that influence fair choice housing in this major Illinois city.
+Naperville AI 2007Naperville, Illinois (2007) — Researched and produced the Analysis of Impediments to Fair Housing Choice in the City of Naperville, Illinois, 2007, a 79–page study of housing, land use, transportation, employment, demographics, real estate practices, mortgage lending, and other factors that influence fair choice housing in this major Illinois city.
 Received 2009 Best Practices Award from the Illinois Chapter of the American Planning Association.
+This is the AI that experts have very kindly described as reinventing the genre.
+The AIs shown above it have further refined the genre.

 Law review article cover